rashidahmad03/rashidahmad03/README.md

 # 💫 About Me:
 Hi, I'm Rashid Ahmad! 👋 I'm a Technical Lead and Full-Stack Software Engineer with over 8 years of experience, specializing in cloud architecture, Salesforce development, and modern web applications.
 You can explore more of my work and insights at [rashiddev.in](https://rashiddev.in).

-- 🔭 **I’m currently working on:** Building a micromanagement web app to track daily work activities and designing enterprise-grade features to optimize user experiences.
+- 🔭 **I’m currently working on:** Building a micromanagement web app to track daily activities, designing enterprise-grade features, and driving **AI automation** solutions (which I've been actively developing for the past 2 years).
-- 🌱 **I’m currently exploring:** Advanced artificial intelligence integrations and actively preparing for the Salesforce Certified Platform Sharing and Visibility Architect exam.
+- 🌱 **I’m currently exploring:** Advanced artificial intelligence integrations, agentic workflows, and the next wave of generative AI capabilities.
-- ⚙️ **My expertise:** Salesforce architecture (Apex, LWC), React, automated CI/CD pipelines, and database optimization.
+- ⚙️ **My expertise:** AI Automation, Salesforce architecture (Apex, LWC), React, automated CI/CD pipelines, and database optimization.
-- 🏆 **Certifications:** 9x Salesforce Certified, including Platform Developer II, JavaScript Developer I, AI Specialist, and CRM Analytics & Einstein Discovery Consultant.
+- 🏆 **Certifications:** 10x Salesforce Certified!
+Recently achieved the **Platform Sharing and Visibility Architect** certification, alongside Platform Developer II, JavaScript Developer I, AI Specialist, and CRM Analytics & Einstein Discovery Consultant.
-- 💬 **Ask me about:** Full-stack architecture, tackling complex technical challenges, the future of AI, or leveraging technology for social justice.
+- 💬 **Ask me about:** Full-stack architecture, tackling complex technical challenges, the future of AI automation, or leveraging technology for social justice.

 ## 🌐 Socials & Portfolio:
 [![Portfolio](https://img.shields.io/badge/Website-rashiddev.in-00599C?style=flat&logo=googlechrome&logoColor=white)](https://rashiddev.in)